rfarese/brandon_school/README.md

 Refactor current_tour in ApplicationController
 - move this into StudentChecksController (its not being used by other controllers...)

-Create a RoomCheck class
-- doesn't have to be a domain object; just a plain old ruby object (poro)
-- determine if the room is finished being checked
-  - How?
-By checking to see if the number of student checks equals the number of students in the room
-  - in order to do this we may need:
-    - the number of beds in the room
-    - the number of students in the room? (this is really the important info but we might need the bed to find the student...)

-Tours table
-- create a #completer method:
-  - purpose of this method is to know if the Tour is complete or not by comparing the number of completed rooms to the number of
-  - knows how many rooms there are in the house to check
-  - knows how many rooms have been completed

 Refactor Models
 - go through each model
 - check how they are relating to each other